nosnowfall/nosnowfall.github.io/_portfolio/portfolio-1.md

   - driver with integrated dead time
   - separate dead time circuit (either side of the isolator)

 The fastest isolated driver options come from Infineon, MPS, or Skyworks with 35-50 ns typical propagation delay.
 Those with integrated dead time did not go below 10 ns, and with only single driver outputs they offered no advantage over the dual-output single isolated drivers.
-Separating the isolation and gate drive allows much faster components for both, atthe cost of dual output drivers.
-For this board I selected a MAX12930 dual channel isolator (5.6 ns delay, 50 kV/μs CMTI, and accetably low skew) and LMG1210 half bridge driver (10 ns delay).
+Separating the isolation and gate drive allows much faster components for both, at the cost of dual output drivers.
+For this board I selected a MAX12930 dual channel isolator (5.6 ns delay, 50 kV/μs CMTI, and acceptably low skew) and LMG1210 half bridge driver (10 ns delay).
 The LMG1210 can use either internal or external deadtime with reasonable accuracy down to a few ns, switches at up to 50 MHz, and is compatible with either isolated or bootstrap high-side supplies.
-I implemented both the internal deadtime and a resistor-capacitor-diode delay block for flexibility.
+In revision 1, implemented both the internal deadtime and a resistor-capacitor-diode delay block for flexibility.
 I also utilized an isolated supply for the high-side driver to ensure symmetry.
 My starting component choices (which worked well after tweaking for component variability) were 10 ns external dead time, 5.1 ns internal dead time, and 2.2 ohm gate resistors (for a 4-5 ns rise/fall time).

 The isolated supplies are Murata NXE2 series converters.
 Most importantly, they have very low isolation capacitance of only 2.1 pF.
 Despite a nominal 5 V output, they are unregulated and the no-load output can easily exceed my MAX12930 isolators' maximum supply voltage.
 These Murata converters also tend to have high voltage ripple, some 10s of mV pk-pk.
 To solve both these issues I added an LC filter and 5.1 V zener for minimum loading.